leovct/kube-operator-tutorial/README.md

 # Kubernetes Operator Tutorial

-Some context on the different branches of the project.
+## Some context on the different branches of the project
 Branch | Purpose | Article
 ------ | ------- | -------
 operator-v1 | First version of the Kubernetes operator | [Build a Kubernetes Operator in 10 minutes](https://medium.com/better-programming/build-a-kubernetes-operator-in-10-minutes-11eec1492d30)
 operator-v2 | Second version of the Kubernetes operator with color status | [Write Tests for your Kubernetes Operator](#) tests | Second version of the Kubernetes operator with unit and integration tests | [Write Tests for your Kubernetes Operator](#)

-Overview of the operator's functioning
+## Overview of the operator's functioning
 <p><img src="doc/overview.png" alt="operator-overview" width="700px"/></p>

 ## Getting Started